leijinmin/csharppatterns/factorypattern/README.md

 # Methods
 1. Template method pattern

 I list this pattern here as I feel that almost all object-oriented programs apply this pattern whether the programmer is aware of this or not.
 Even though this project is not a perfect example of this pattern, the class **Dé**(Dice) has included all the logic required for this project.
 The derived classes of **Dé** are **DéSixCotés**(SixFaceDice) and **DéDouzeCotés**(TwelveFaceDice) which do not implement supplementary operations except setting the initial properties.
 I make **Dé** abstract as I do not expect that it is intialized directly.
-Instead, I only hope that the derived classes **DéSixCotés** and **DéDouzeCotés** are initialized by applying the pattern **singleton**.
+Instead, I only hope that the derived classes **DéSixCotés** and **DéDouzeCotés** are initialized through the pattern **singleton**.

+2. Singleton pattern